edisonyee/prezto/README.md

   1. Read the runcoms readme by running `open ~/.zprezto/runcoms/README.md` to get a sense of how prezto works and how to customize your shell further.

-  2. You can start by changing the default welcome message from "Hack Reactor" by editing `~/.zprezto/runcoms/zlogin`
+  2. You can start by changing the default welcome message from "Lightly Calmer" by editing `~/.zprezto/runcoms/zlogin`

   3. If you like, install the Solarized color schemes by running

         open "${ZDOTDIR:-$HOME}"/.zprezto/assets/SolarizedDarkxterm-256color.terminal && open "${ZDOTDIR:-$HOME}"/.zprezto/assets/SolarizedLightxterm-256color.terminal